nationalarchives/hms-nhs-scripts/README.md

 * gentestinput.sh: Script for generating the initial contents of testinput/ (now testdata/)
 * golden_0.5.csv: Reference file for qtest.sh (testing the first CSV output)
 * output/: Directory where output of aggregate.py goes
+* output/joined.csv: The main output containing reconciled transcriptions
+* output/lenchecker.csv: An attempt at crudely making sure we won't lose data when translated through spreadsheets
+* output/nonunique.csv: Total views minus 'unique logged-in user' count for each field where this value is non-zero (i.e. at least one user id has classified this record at least twice).
+Computed for text fields only.
+May be relevant to how reliable we consider affected transcriptions, as they are reduced from less unique users than the retirement count.
+* output/views_joined.csv: Total views for each field in each row.
+Used in tranching, but may also be relevant for validity checking.
+* output/removed.csv: Rows that were excluded from joined.csv for not having sufficient views.
+Mainly (entirely?) for development use.

 ### Catalogue (produce second CSV file) ###
 * templatizer.py: Generates the second CSV output